Learn how the thyroid affects nearly every aspect of your health

 Balancing the Thyroid

-Balancing the thyroid naturally requires the use of products called glandulars (extracts of actual animal glands, such as the thyroid).
+If you do have an underactive thyroid, balancing it naturally requires the use of products called glandulars (extracts of actual animal glands, such as the thyroid).
 Thyroid glandulars are available from several sources, but in my opinion the best is called Thytrophin by Standard Process Products.
 It’s available from Total Health Discount Vitamins.
 Patients start with three tablets a day chewed between meals on an empty stomach.

 Even more dramatic results occur when one drop daily of IoSOL is also taken.
 IoSOL is a fantastic iodine product made and distributed by TPCS Distributors.
 (Do NOT use antiseptic iodine internally; the formulation is poisonous.)